busarobi/XMLC/README.md

 2. Search-based threshold optimization (STO)
 3. Online F-measure optimization (OFO)

-See Section 4 in our paper cited above.
+See Section 4 in the paper cited above.

+To tune the threshold and output them into a file please run:

+> java -Xmx12G -jar XMLC_PLT-jar-with-dependencies.jar -tune ./examples/rcv1_threshold_tuning.config

 5. Predict labels by using thresholding
 ========================================

+As a last step, one can predict labels by using the trained model and the macro F-measure optimized thresholds.
+For doing this please run: